2023 World Baseball Classic knockout stage: Cuba vs United States

 This marked the Cuban national team's first appearance in Miami since early in Fidel Castro's reign, dating back an estimated 60 years.
-The appearance of the team in Miami, which has the highest concentration of Cuban-Americans in the United States, caused a small protest to occur outside the stadium.
-Protestors viewed the team as in favor of the Cuban government's authoritarian policies.
+The appearance of the team in Miami, which has the highest concentration of Cuban-Americans (mostly Cuban immigrants or their descendants) in the United States, caused a protest to occur outside the stadium.
+Protestors viewed the team as in favor of the Cuban government's policies.
 Anti-government sentiment also occurred inside the stadium, as Yoán Moncada and Luis Robert Jr., the first active MLB players to ever play for the Cuban national team, were booed.
+Harassment against families of Cuban players and even fights with a player occurred during the game.
 While Moncada batted in the fifth inning, a fan with a sign demanding justice for demonstrators imprisoned during the 2021 Cuban protests ran onto the field.
 Chants of "Libertad" and "Patria y Vida" were also heard.

 Roenis Elías started for Cuba and Adam Wainwright started for the United States.
 In the first inning, Cuban players hit three straight infield singles to load the bases.
 Wainwright then walked Alfredo Despaigne to give Cuba a 1–0 lead with no outs.
 However, Wainwright was able to retire the next three batters to limit the damage.
 In the bottom of the inning, Paul Goldschmidt hit a two-run homer after a Mookie Betts double to give the US the lead.
 Trea Turner followed up on his heroic performance in the quarterfinal game by hitting a solo home run in the second inning.
 Team USA scored two more in the bottom of the fourth on a Pete Alonso single and a Tim Anderson sacrifice fly.
 In the fourth, Nolan Arenado tripled in his Cardinals teammate Goldschmidt to give the US a 6–1 lead.
 Arenado then scored on a wild pitch from Cuba's Carlos Viera.
 Cuba scored their second run of the game on an Andy Ibáñez single in the top of the fifth.
-Goldschmidt singled in two more runs off Elian Leyva in the bottom of the inning.
+Goldschmidt singled in two more runs off Elián Leyva in the bottom of the inning.
 Turner hit his second home run of the game in the sixth – a three-run shot off Leyva to give the US a commanding ten-run lead.
 Trout doubled in Betts in the same inning.
 In the eighth, Cedric Mullins hit a solo homer to complete the 14–2 blowout victory for the United States.
 The win sent Team USA to the finals for the second time in a row.